-- band_solve For use with models employing at least three Chebyshev domains.
-In those models, the rows of the normally dense matrices used in the Crank-Nicolson scheme may be rearranged into a block-banded form.
+- band_solve For use with models employing either a finite-difference scheme or at least three Chebyshev domains in radius.
+In those models, the rows of the normally dense matrices used in the Crank-Nicolson scheme may be rearranged into a banded or block-banded form for finite-difference and Chebyshev methods respectively.
 Setting this variable to .true. will perform this rearrangement, and Rayleigh will execute a band, rather than dense, solve during each timestep.
 Using the band-solve approach can help save memory and may yield performance gains.
 No benefit is gained for models using one or two Chebyshev domains.
 The default behavior is to use a dense solve (band_solve = .false.). - static_transpose When set to .true., buffer space used during Rayleigh's transposes is allocated once at runtime.
-The default behavior (static_tranpose=.false.) is to allocate and deallocate buffer space during each transpose.
+The default behavior (static_transpose=.false.) is to allocate and deallocate buffer space during each transpose.
 On some machines, avoiding this cycle of allocation/deallocation has led to minor performance improvements. - static_config When set to .true., sphericalbuffer configurations (e.g., p3a, s2b) are allocated once at runtime.
 The default behavior (static_config=.false.) is to save memory by deallocating memory associated with the prior configuration space following a transpose.
 If memory is not an issue, this may lead to minor performance improvements on some systems. - pad_alltoall When set to .true., transpose buffers are padded throughout with zeros to enforce uniform message size, and a standard alltoall is used for each transpose.
-The default behavior (pad_alltoall=.false.) uses alltoallv and variable message sizes.
-Depending on the underlying alltoall algorithms in the MPI implementation used, performance my differ between these two approaches.
+The default behavior (pad_alltoall=.false.) uses alltoally and variable message sizes.
+Depending on the underlying alltoall algorithms in the MPI implementation used, performance my differ between these two approaches. - chebyshev When set to .true. (the default setting), a Chebyshev collocation scheme will be employed in radius.
+When set to .false., a 4th-order finite-difference scheme will instead be employed for the interior points, and 2nd-order finite differences will be applied at the inner and outer radial boundaries.

-6.3 Physical Controls
+5.1.3 Physical Controls